thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-security/README.md

     python main.py
     ```

-2. Use the Port No that is mentioned in main.py file.
-Open the swagger URL in browser once server is running:`http://localhost:80/rai/v1/security_workbench/docs`
+2.Use the Port No that is mentioned in main.py file.
+Open the swagger URL in browser once server is running:  `http://localhost:<PORT_NUMBER>/rai/v1/security_workbench/docs`

 ## License
-The source code for the project is licensed under MIT license, which you can find in the [LICENSE.md](License.md) file.
+The source code for the project is licensed under MIT license, which you can find in the [LICENSE.md](LICENSE.md) file.

 ## Open Source tools Used:
 adversarial-robustness-toolbox : https://github.com/Trusted-AI/adversarial-robustness-toolbox